ml-archive/admin-panel-provider/README.md

 ```
 vapor build; vapor run admin-panel:seeder
 ```

+Alternatively you can edit the `Run` scheme temporarily by adding `admin-panel:seeder` under "Arguments Passed On Launch".
+This will run the seeder when you run the project.
+Remember to remove the argument when the user has been seeded.

 The user that will be created using the seeder will have the following credentials: